 The patch management software you choose must have the right set of features in order to keep all those systems patched.
 Here are the features you should look for (the top 6 list I provided above all have these features).

 Patching 3rd party applications is a must and most products do have this feature.
-To effectively patch 3rd party apps the product should, detect, report and patch most commonly used apps such as adobe, java, browsers, zip programs and office.
+To effectively patch 3rd party apps the product should detect, report, and patch most commonly used apps such as adobe, java, browsers, zip programs, and office.
 Most products will provide a list of what applications they will patch, pay attention to this and make sure it covers the apps you need.
-The number of apps various between each product.
+The number of apps varies between each product.